Last Updated on

 • Buying an oversized AC – You may make your first mistake even before you buy an AC.
 When choosing an air conditioner for your home or office, consider the area that needs cooling and select the size of your AC accordingly.

 • Setting the thermostat wrong – In a hot and humid day, you may want your AC to deliver results as soon as you turn it on.
 In an attempt to cool your room faster, you may set the thermostat as low as possible.
 This is a common mistake responsible for unnecessarily high electricity bills.
 You need to understand that your AC cools your room at its own pace, so setting the thermostat lower does not help expedite the cooling process.
-One good idea would be to use a programmable thermostat, so that you can start cooling your rooms before you even step into home from work.
+One good idea would be to use a programmable thermostat so that you can start cooling your rooms before you even step into the home from work.

 • Overlooking maintenance – Regular maintenance helps to keep an air conditioner running at its best for a long time.
 The filters and evaporator coils of your AC need cleaning every month.
 You can clean the device on your own or get professional help for cleaning.
 Professionals can quickly identify any signs of AC breakdown and suggest you whether some parts need to be replaced.
 Investing a small amount for regular maintenance may help you avoid or at least lower the frequency of hiring costly aircon repair services throughout the year.